Nader El-Bizri

-Nader El-Bizri (نادر البزري, nādir al-bizrĩ) is the Dean of the College of Arts, Humanities, and Social Sciences at the University of Sharjah.
-He served before as a tenured longstanding full Professor of philosophy and civilization studies at the American University of Beirut, where he also acted as an Associate Dean of the Faculty of Arts and Sciences, and as the Director of the General Education program.
+Nader El-Bizri (نادر البزري, nādir al-bizrĩ) served as the dean of the College of Arts, Humanities, and Social Sciences at the University of Sharjah.
+He is currently a Senior Research Fellow at The Warburg Institute at the School of Advanced Study, University of London, and an Affiliated Scholar with the Department of History and Philosophy of Science at the University of Cambridge.
+He was before that a tenured longstanding full professor of philosophy and civilization studies at the American University of Beirut, where he also acted as an associate dean of the Faculty of Arts and Sciences, and as the director of the General Education program.

 El-Bizri specializes in phenomenology, Islamic science and philosophy, and architectural theory.
 He is the author or editor of several books, including The Phenomenological Quest between Avicenna and Heidegger (2000).

 Education

 El-Bizri received a degree in architecture from the Harvard Graduate School of Design and a PhD in philosophy from the New School for Social Research.